 When a conference has an odd number of teams, the team that does not have an assigned opponent (i.e. the team bowling against the blind) will bowl a five game match against the conference field.
 In order to earn a game win, a team bowling the blind must outscore the conference's average score for the day.
-To win a match, a team bowling the blind must outscore the conference's average score for the day.
 To win a match, a team bowling the blind must outscore the conference's average score for the day three out of five times/games.
 The team with an unassigned opponent will bowl unopposed, but shall pace itself with teams on the lanes to its right or left.
 Unused players from any team shall not be used to pace the team.
 Individual and team statistics will count when bowling a blind.